MMediaFetcher

 Almost no one explains this on their page.
 That is the gap MediaFetcher fills.
 The mute-file bug is not a Reddit bug and it is not a magic trick to fix — it is just a step most tools skip because doing it correctly costs them a few CPU cycles per download.

-MediaFetcher is a static HTML page.
-It loads under 80 KB of JavaScript, runs zero third-party scripts, sets zero cookies, and ships zero analytics tags.
-There is no signup, no email capture, no referral redirect, and no daily limit.
+No email capture, no referral redirect, no daily limit.
 The page you are reading right now is the entire product.

 Who actually downloads from Reddit?